-- 1. The Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol, at its fifth session, invited Parties, intergovernmental organizations and admitted observer organizations to submit to the secretariat, by 22 March 2010, their views on the modalities and procedures for the development of standardized baselines that are broadly applicable, while providing for a high level of environmental integrity and taking into account specific national circumstances (decision 2/CMP.5, para.
-26). - 2.
-The secretariat has received four submissions from Parties.
-In accordance with the procedure for miscellaneous documents, these submissions are attached and reproduced in the language in which they were received and without formal editing.
+1. The Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol, at its fifth session, invited Parties, intergovernmental organizations and admitted observer organizations to submit to the secretariat, by 22 March 2010, their views on the modalities and procedures for the development of standardized baselines that are broadly applicable, while providing for a high level of environmental integrity and taking into account specific national circumstances (decision 2/CMP.5, para.
+26).

+2. The secretariat has received four such submissions from Parties and one from a Party to the Convention, observer State to the Kyoto Protocol.
+In accordance with the procedure for miscellaneous documents, these submissions are attached and reproduced^{} in the language in which they were received and without formal editing.